"Your electrics, safe in our hands"

 The Scottish government guidelines details the transitional rules for the scheme.

-An electrical safety inspection has two parts:
+An electrical safety inspection has three parts:

 For the Electrical Installation Condition Report, the registered electrician will carry out checks of installations for the supply of electricity, electrical fittings (including but not limited to switches, sockets and light fittings) and fixed electrical equipment (including but not limited to boilers, panel and storage heaters and hard-wired smoke and fire detectors).